Blystad/deis/docs/customizing_deis/router_settings.rst

 ``X-Forwarded-For`` header.

-Load Balancers supporting the HTTP protocol may not need this, except in cases where one would run WebSockets on a Load Balancer without support for WebSockets (for example AWS ELB) and one also wants to know the IP address of the original request.
+Load Balancers supporting the HTTP protocol may not need this, except in cases where one would run :ref:`WebSockets <configure-websockets>` on a Load Balancer without support for WebSockets (for example AWS ELB) and one also wants to know the IP address of the original request.

+The :ref:`configure WebSockets <configure-websockets>` guide provides instructions on how to set up WebSockets and the PROXY Protocol on AWS and other platforms.